Tensor tympani muscle: Nerve supply

 The tensor tympani is supplied by the tensor tympani nerve, a branch of the mandibular branch of the trigeminal nerve.
 As the tensor tympani is supplied by motor fibers of the trigeminal nerve, it does not receive fibers from the trigeminal ganglion, which has sensory fibers only.

 Development

 The tensor tympani muscle develops from mesodermal tissue in the 1st pharyngeal arch.

 Function

-The tensor tympani acts to dampen the noise produced by chewing.
+The tensor tympani acts to damp the noise produced by chewing.
 When tensed, the muscle pulls the malleus medially, tensing the tympanic membrane and damping vibration in the ear ossicles and thereby reducing the perceived amplitude of sounds.
 It is not to be confused by the acoustic reflex, but can be activated by the startle reflex.

 Voluntary control

 Contracting muscles produce vibration and sound.
 Slow twitch fibers produce 10 to 30 contractions per second (equivalent to 10 to 30 Hz sound frequency).
 Fast twitch fibers produce 30 to 70 contractions per second (equivalent to 30 to 70 Hz sound frequency).
-The vibration can be witnessed and felt by highly tensing one's muscles, as when making a firm fist.
-The sound can be heard by pressing a highly tensed muscle against the ear, again a firm fist is a good example.
-The sound is usually described as a rumbling sound.